 A charismatic person doesn’t underestimate the power of knowledge.
 Being knowledgeable means that you can relate to more people, which will open many doors.

-In today’s world it’s easy to let yourself be distracted by the multitude of information that bombards us on a daily basis.
+In today’s world, it’s easy to let yourself be distracted by the multitude of information that bombards us daily.
 Indeed, it’s easy to check your e-mail or Facebook account when you hear your phone beep.

 Even if you’re distracted for one minute, the time and energy that it takes to shift focus back on the activity simply isn’t worth satisfying such trivial curiosities.

 Distraction comes in many forms: from friends, family, or other activities that take up your time.
 Being involved in many activities can enrich your life in so many ways, but it can also distract you from your true purpose.